-Once the instructor for a class requests a Moodle course, students who are enrolled in the class in SPIRE will automatically be added to the roster in Moodle.
-Moodle course rosters are updated...
+Once the instructor for a class requests a Moodle course, students who are registered in the class in SPIRE will automatically be added to the roster in Moodle.
+Moodle course rosters are...

 This page reviews basic information on getting Teaching Assistants access to a Moodle course.

 Your TA must be listed in SPIRE as a Teaching Assistant in order to have access to your Moodle course.
 By default, TAs automatically receive access to Moodle in...

 UMass Amherst considers the course content you have created to be your intellectual property.
 If you wish to to authorize UMass Amherst IT to grant access to your Moodle course content, please use the Give Permission for Other Instructors to Copy Your Moodle Course form.

 Instructors can add abilities for individual users enrolled in their course by adding a "role."
 They can add these permissions at the course level, or only for a particular resource or activity.
 Roles are "additive"; they add new privileges without blocking what the user can already do.
 For...